fasrc/helmod/doc/FAQ.md

 They mainly pertain to the layout in the filesystem.

 An app *family* is something a bit different.
-That's used by lmod to ensure only one instance of a family is loaded at a time, and proper swapping of dependencies happens when a family instance is swapped.
+That's used by lmod to ensure only one instance of a family is loaded at a time and that proper swapping of dependencies happens when a family instance is swapped.
-An compiler is part of the Comp family, and an MPI app is a part of the MPI family.
+A compiler *is* part of the Comp *family*, and an MPI app *is* a part of the MPI *family*.